nest/nestml/doc/pynestml_toolchain/back.rst

 differential equations.
 The decomposed output as stored in the dictionary can now be used to perform an AST-to-AST transformation.

-Having an optimized structure of the *equations* block, PyNestML starts to transform the AST.
+Having an optimized structure of the *equations* block, PyNESTML starts to transform the AST.
 Here, depending on the type of the returned solution, a different handling is required.
-However, which handling is concretely executed should not be a concern of PyNestML, but rather selected according to the toolbox output.
+However, which handling is concretely executed should not be a concern of PyNESTML, but rather selected according to the toolbox output.
 This routine is therefore implemented in the *EquationsBlockProcessor* class which encapsulates all steps of the transformation in a single method.
 Consequently,